tjkreddy/Beginner-Level-Projects/README.md

-These are some beginner level projects that I done using python.
+This Repository contains some beginner level projects that I done using python.